 CHW Model Best Practice Toolkits

-Community Health Worker Model Best Practice Toolkit for Designing, Implementing and Showing Impact
+Community Health Worker Model Best Practice Toolkits for Designing, Implementing and Showing Impact

 The Center for Community Health Alignment convened both Community Health Worker (CHW) subject matter experts and CHWs for over a year and a half period to identify best practice strategies for designing, implementing and showing the impact of the Community Health Worker (CHW) Models.
 A series of toolkits have been developed in collaboration with Community Health Workers and CHW allies with extensive expertise in CHW model implementation in both community-based and healthcare settings.
 Additionally, CCHA has worked to co-create population-focused toolkits to include Perinatal CHW models and Rural Health CHW models.
 It is our hope that organizations will find the best practices and resources beneficial to designing effective programs across diverse population-based and geographic areas.